Bourbon di Sorbello: Illustrious personalities

 Uguccione Ranieri di Sorbello was the second son of Romeyne Robert and Ruggero Ranieri Bourbon di Sorbello and attended the Scuola Allievi Ufficiali (Officer Training School) in Rome, leaving with the rank of Lieutenant.
 He graduated from the University of Rome in 1928 with a law degree, but showed little propensity for a legal career in law, turning to journalism.
 From 1930 to 1936 he worked in the United States as a lecturer of Italian language and literature at Yale University, also teaching Italian courses at Middlebury College Summer School and collaborating with numerous Italian-American magazines.
 Returning to Italy, he embarked on a long career as an official at the newly created Ministry of Popular Culture, later moving first to the Ministry of Tourism and then to Foreign Affairs.
 As an anti-Fascist, after being called to arms he escaped capture by the Germans and reached the command of the Italian government in Brindisi, passing into service with the Allies.
 He obtained the rank of captain, and then major, in the service of the IS9 intelligence corps (also called A-Force), involved mainly in missions to rescue Allied prisoners in enemy territory.
 At the end of the war, he returned to service in Rome, and was sent to the Paris Peace Conference in 1946 as a member of the Italian delegation.
 In 1948 and 1949 he was an officer at the UNESCO headquarters in Paris.

 He married the noblewoman and scholar Marilena de Vecchi Ranieri in October 1951; they would have just one son, Ruggero Ranieri.

 From 1952 to 1957 he worked in the United States as the cultural attaché at the Italian Embassy in Washington and the director of the Italian Cultural Institute at the Consulate General of New York, founding The Italian Scene, a cultural and political news bulletin.
-His work as an official was always alongside his prolific activities as a successful journalist and writer.
+His work as an official was done alongside his activities as a prolific journalist and writer.
 He was also a scholar of local and non-local history, often using for his research the documents kept in the family archives, which he arranged to have deposited in the State Archives of Perugia starting in 1951.

 Two foundations have been established in his memory: the Fondazione Ranieri di Sorbello, a cultural institution founded by his wife and son in Perugia, at Palazzo Sorbello in Piazza Piccinino, and the Romeyne Robert & Uguccione Sorbello Foundation, an educational trust c(203), established in the United States in 2012.